vicsamuel/Snowflake-Machine-Learning/README.md

 # Snowpark Project for Credit Card Approval Prediction
 This repository contains resources to get first experience with Snowpark and Machine Learning.

-AWS SageMaker was be used for this project
+AWS SageMaker was used for this project

 Please follow the steps outlined in this [Quickstart Guide](https://quickstarts.snowflake.com/guide/getting_started_snowpark_machine_learning/index.html)
 Add to Website